If not addressed, a coolant leak can cause extensive damage to your car’s engine.

 Specific to turbocharged cars, if the seals between the compressor and engine become damaged, they may leak into the turbo and combustion chambers.
 Like a blown head gasket, turbo seal leaks are often internal, meaning you’ll have coolant loss but no visible leak.

-Other signs of a turbo seal leak include reduced engine power and whining noises from the turbocharger.
+Other signs of a turbo seal leak include diminished engine power and whining noises from the turbocharger.
 A turbo “boost” indicator may also light up on the dash or, in some cases, a check engine light.

 #4: Coolant Leak Is Too Small To Notice And May Be Evaporating